 11. Black Oversized Blazer and Straight-Leg Jeans

-If you want to dress up your jeans, just add a big black blazer.
-It’s a uniform for a reason—it works.
-The chunky loafers add some weight to the bottom half, so the big blazer doesn’t swallow you up.
+SaveFor those who want to dress up their jeans, simply put on a large black blazer.
+There is a reason why it is a uniform, after all, it works.
+The chunky loafers add some heft to the lower half, so the big blazer doesn’t consume you!

 12. Black Structured Blazer and Light-Wash Jeans